 Exploring Majors and Careers: COUN ED 205 (one credit, S/N grading, fall and spring)

 This course is designed to help first- and second-year students choose a major or career.
 Students utilize assessments to understand how interests, skills, personality, and values relate to UT majors and careers.
-Hear from college advisors, conduct research, and learn decision-making and goal setting strategies.
+They hear from college advisors, conduct research, and learn decision-making and goal setting strategies.
 The course meets for seven weeks and is offered during fall and spring semesters.

 Career Strategies for the Arts and Sciences: COUN ED 404 (three credits, A-F grading; fall and spring)